Matovic/edge-detection-filter/README.md

 # Edge Detection Filter

-Programs outputs, images with edge detection, are located in a new `output` subdirectory based on input images found in the `data` folder.
+Program's outputs, images with edge detection, are located in a new `output` subdirectory created based on names of input images found in the `data` folder.

 ## Installation instructions